 The Hispanic Human Resources Council, Inc. is a non-profit community based organization in Palm Springs, Fla.
-Since its establishment in the mid 70's, HHRC has addressed the social needs of the community and has continually spread cultural awareness among its community members primarily through its two preschool development centers.
+Since its establishment in 1977, HHRC has addressed the social needs of the community and has continually spread cultural awareness among its community members primarily through its two preschool development centers.

 Who HHRC Helps